dhirajpatra/python_test/README.md

-# python_test
+# Python Test
-Python Testing 100 Important Points
+Python Testing 100 Important Questions

 **100 Python test questions and answers** related to Python testing, including topics like **mocking**, **pytest**, **unittest (pyunit)**, **fixtures**, and more.
 These questions are categorized for better understanding.